Young Alumni Advisory Board

 Hannah Darr

 Hannah Darr graduated from Purdue University in 2021 with a degree in health science and minors in biology and Spanish.
-While at Purdue, she was a member of Timmy Global Health, Purdue Foundation Student Board, Cru Campus Ministry, the Purdue Honors College and served as the 2020-2021 Purdue Student Government Vice President.
-Hannah also is involved in her community as a 2019 Indy 500 Festival Princess and an American Legion Auxiliary Girls State counselor.
+While at Purdue, she was a member of Timmy Global Health, Purdue Foundation Student Board, Cru Campus Ministry and the Purdue Honors College and served as the 2020-2021 Purdue Student Government Vice President.
+Hannah was also involved in her community as a 2019 Indy 500 Festival Princess and an American Legion Auxiliary Girls State counselor.
 Hannah is currently a graduate student at the University of North Carolina in the Gillings School of Global Public Health.
 At UNC, she works as a research assistant for a tobacco cessation project between the UNC Lineberger Comprehensive Cancer Center and Fort Bragg.
 In her free time, Hannah enjoys playing tennis, running and spending time with family.

-Mitchell Demerly
+Mitchell Demerly Photo

 Mitchell Demerly graduated from Purdue in 2021 with degrees in computer science and economics.
 He is originally from Avon, Indiana, where he was born and raised a Boilermaker.

 While at Purdue, Mitchell was involved in a variety of organizations.
 He served as president of Purdue Foundation Student Board and as president of Purdue Science Student Council.
-Mitchell was also a member of the Rising Professionals Central Committee, Purdue Student Government, the Student Life Student Advisory Board, and Iron Key.
+Mitchell was also a member of the Rising Professionals Central Committee, Purdue Student Government, the Student Life Student Advisory Board and Iron Key.

 Upon graduating from Purdue, Mitchell moved to Cincinnati, Ohio to join Fifth Third Bank’s Consumer Leadership Program.
 He currently works at the bank as a senior business analyst, where he focuses on data strategy, process optimization and identification of strategic opportunities.